srp33/GoodNomen/README.md

 Please leave questions, comments, or bug reports for us [here](https://github.com/srp33/GoodNomen/issues).

 This application was developed by the [Piccolo Lab](https://piccolo.byu.edu).
-Special thanks to [Alyssa Parker](https://medschool.vanderbilt.edu/igp/person/alyssa-parker/) for conceiving this app and working so hard on it.
+Special thanks to [Alyssa Parker](https://medschool.vanderbilt.edu/igp/person/alyssa-parker) for conceiving this app and working so hard on it.
+[Elizabeth Anderson](https://www.linkedin.com/in/elizabeth-cook13) also made many contributions.